Green Ridge State Forest, MD Backpacking Trip< Back to Backpacking Main

 We traveled through an area of dismal stumps and then arrived at lock 62 and our campsite for the night, Sorrell Ridge campsite.
 This was an easy 8 mile day.
 John and Keith got back later that afternoon and bragged about the great pie they ate in Paw Paw!
 Later that evening, Bill broke out his popcorn.

+The next morning, June 2, we began our hike in a light drizzle.
 This was to be the beginning of a long day of downpours lasting through the day and night.
 There was never a period of time that the rain completely stopped.
 It actually continued to get worse.
 We were hoping to cross the canal at an abandoned railroad trestle to save some time.
 However, there was no way to get to this trestle, so we had to trudge on.

 We kept a steady pace, stopping at times to rest and chow down.
 We lost Bill along the way.
 He flagged down a van and got a ride to Little Orleans, our destination for tonight.
 The only moment of pleasure was when John, Keith and Charlie spotted a fawn lying in the weeds along the toepath.
 It made a unique crying sound.
 It continued raining throughout the day.
 We didn't even see any bicyclists.
 We covered 13 miles that day.
 We finally arrived at Little Orleans campsite and were greeted by Jerry Robey along with long lost Bill.